-Try these Traditional Italian dishes
+Try these delicious Italian dishes

 Delicious pastas, tasty appetizers and snack foods and to die for regional food specialties are featured below.
 See which of these are your favorite and bookmark this post for referencing these regional foods around Italy and how to make them.